Alhimerus/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-A simple "Rock Paper Scissors" game played in the browser console.
+A simple "Rock Paper Scissors" game made using JavaScript.